How we respond to and recover from emergencies

 Water supply and sewerage services

-• If your water or sewerage systems have been damaged, listen to ABC emergency radio on 105.7FM, or visit SecureNT for information updates, directions and alerts such as boiling water before use.
+• If your water or sewerage systems have been damaged, listen to ABC emergency radio on 105.7FM, or visit SecureNT for updates.

-• It’s important to limit your household wastewater as we may still be restoring services in your area.
+• Limit household wastewater as we may still be restoring services in your area.

 • Don’t drink water from streams or creeks and avoid dams, wastewater treatment ponds and floodwaters which may contain hidden dangers.